Mobile Ordering And Payments: Will The Large Banks Miss The Boat?

 FEBRUARY 28, 2009

 In preparing for my presentation, I listed several ways in which clicker technology often enhances teaching practices. which has received attention sciencegeekgirl » Classroom Clickers and the Cost of Technology: [.]
 Those sciencegeekgirl » Classroom Clickers and the Cost of Technology: [.]
-This helps keep students engaged with the topics at hand.
+I thought I would share some of my thoughts here on the blog.

 Mobile Learning;Lessons learnt from the eLearning Africa 2010 - telecentre.org